IT50/book/en/theory/binary-data.md

 You will also read data in bytes rather than in bits.
 A byte is commonly written as a two-digit hexadecimal number that can be directly converted from its binary representation.
 For example, `0b11100100` will be represented as `0xE4`, where in a certain convention `0b` stands for binary and `0x` stands for hexadecimal.

-## Amount of binary data

-When discussing the amount of binary data, we can say there is a certain number of bits or bytes.
-The example data above is 8 bytes, or 64 bits.

-The symbol for bit is a lowercase **b**.
-For extra clarity, you can also use **bit**.

-The symbol for byte is an uppercase **B** or lowercase **o** (“octet”, a group of eight things).

 ## Addressing

 An **address** is a number used to locate a byte or block in raw data.